Barthélemy Prieur

 Several of his bronzes are preserved in the National Gallery of Art, Washington, DC, including Gladiator, Lion Devouring a Doe, Seated Woman Pulling a Thorn from Her Heel, and Small Horse.
-His bronze busts of King Henry IV and his wife Marie de' Medici (circa 1600) are now in the Ashmolean Museum.
+His bronze busts of King Henry IV and the king's wife Marie de' Medici (c.1600) are now in the Ashmolean Museum.
 His Monument du coeur du connétable Anne de Montmorency is on display in the Louvre.